withastro/astro.build/src/pages/blog/themes-and-integrations.md

 Visit [astro.build/themes](http://astro.build/themes) to get started with any official or community theme.

 Interested in releasing your own theme?
 We’re here to help!
 Check out our [publishing best-practices](https://docs.astro.build/en/guides/publish-to-npm/#packagejson) for help getting started and instructions to get your theme listed on our catalog.
 Need help?
-Join the #themes channel on [Discord](https://astro.build/chat) to chat with other Astro theme builders.
+Join the #themes channel on [Discord](https://astro.build/chat) to chat with other Astro theme creators.

 ## Integrations